Compulsory Immunization Program

 Students enrolled in health education programs (Medicine, Dentistry, Physical and Occupational Therapy, Nursing, etc.) are required by law to complete a series of immunizations to ensure safety of both students and the patients with whom they come into contact.

-Students must complete the immunization form found on the Student Health Service website.
+Students must complete the immunization form found on the Student Wellness Hub website.
 All vaccinations listed on the form are compulsory for all health education program students.
 Vaccinations may be completed by a family physician, a health care provider, or by a nurse at McGill Student Wellness Hub.

 Hepatitis B Testing